davidrata/week10/README.md

 Special thanks to:

-- (lecturer/supervisor name), for guidance on Earth Observation machine learning
+- Dr Michel Tsamados, Weibin Chen and Connor Nelson for guidance on Earth Observation machine learning
 - The Copernicus Programme and European Space Agency (ESA), for making satellite data openly accessible
 - Colab and scikit-learn teams, for enabling fast prototyping of clustering models